-Wade Wilgus(wilgubeast)Education Editor
+Wade Wilgus(wilgubeast)Senior Editor

 Wade is a former Oakland middle school English teacher who appreciates a good trebuchet almost as much as a well-constructed sentence or a properly placed hyphen between compound modifiers.
 He swears that project-based learning and state-mandated curriculum can coexist peacefully.